IBM/maximo-labs/MkDocs/contribute/docs/create_new.md

 ![Rename template folder](/img/contribute/copy_template_3.png)

 Also rename the folder under `img/template_1.0` using the same name lab name,
 e.g. `img/mvi_saas`.
-It is important that this structure is kept consistent cross all labs in order to easily build and deploy the complete set of labs.
 ![Rename img/template folder](/img/contribute/copy_template_4.png)

+*Note: It is important that this structure is kept consistent cross all labs in order to easily build and deploy the complete set of labs.*

+Save the file.

-### Modify the mkdocs.yml file
+### 2. Modify the mkdocs.yml file

+The `mkdocs.yml`file holds the configuration of the new lab, i.e. some generic information about the new lab, like location of where the site will be created during the build and also which .md (markdown) files it consist of based on the navigation information.

 Select and open the `mkdocs.yml` file located in the root of you new lab folder
 ![Select mkdocs.yml](/img/contribute/edit_mkdocs.yml_1.png)